angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 in response to a Predict for example it can really mess things up.

-You can build piles that are either resilient to Surgical, giving decent odds of suceeding despite the shuffle, or even immune to it.
+You can build piles that are either resilient to Surgical, giving decent odds of succeeding despite the shuffle, or even immune to it.
 A big part of when the opponent casts the Surgical can depend on what spell you are using to draw into a pile.
 Let us take the following scenario: